 Semi-custom cabinets with modifications provide a wide range of sizes, styles, and specialty cabinets at a reasonable price.
 The manufacturer builds each kitchen as a custom project, saving on production costs by starting with a basic cabinet line.
 Modifications allow a high degree of customization, but that cost is restricted to specific cabinet units.

-Modifications include one-inch incremental adjustments in cabinet box sizes, finished interiors, beadboard ends or interiors, glass-ready open-front or mullion doors, storage units, angled end cabinets, and non-conventional uses of standard cabinet boxes.
+Modifications include one-inch incremental adjustments in cabinet box sizes, finished interiors, beadboard ends or interiors, glass-ready open-front or mullion doors.
+In addition to storage units, angled end cabinets, and non-conventional uses of standard cabinet boxes.
 With those options, an experienced kitchen designer can provide you a high degree of personalization.

 11. Lifetime Warranty and Industry Certification

-While the warranty might not tell you about the quality of the cabinet per se, it gives you a clue about how far the manufacturer is willing to stand behind their product.
+The warranty may not tell you about the cabinet quality.
+However, it can tell you how far the manufacturer will stand behind their product.
 If they assure a lifetime warranty and have industry certifications, it implies that their cabinet quality is higher.
 If they provide no warranty… well, you can decide for yourself what that means.

 Poor quality cabinetry will often begin to break down after 5 to 10 years of use.
 By that time, their warranties may have expired.
-Given that kitchen cabinets are one of the most expensive items you will ever purchase for your home, a lifetime warranty can be the assurance you need that your cabinets will serve you for the entire period you reside in your home.
+Kitchen cabinets are one of the most expensive items you will ever purchase for your home.
+A lifetime warranty can be the assurance you need to buy them.
+Your cabinets will serve you for the entire period you reside in your home.

 - Lifetime limited warranty